symbol/symbol-docs/source/concepts/mosaic.rst

     * Divisibility: Determines up to what decimal place the mosaic can be divided.
 Divisibility of 3 means that a mosaic can be divided into smallest parts of 0.001 mosaics.
 The divisibility must be in the range of 0 and 6.

     * Duration: The number of confirmed blocks we would like to rent our namespace for.
-Should be inferior or equal to namespace duration.

     * Supply: The amount of mosaic in circulation.
 The creator can specify an initial supply of mosaics when creating the definition.
 The initial supply must be in the range of 0 and 9,000,000,000.